Skip to Content

 Is a Fifth Wheel Better than a Travel Trailer?

-In terms of maneuverability and ease of towing, fifth wheels are often considered easier to handle.
-Travel trailers, conversely, can be more susceptible to sway.
+When it comes to maneuverability and ease of towing, fifth wheels are the better choice.
+Travel trailers can be more susceptible to sway.

 Who Should Choose a 5th Wheel?